mucommander/mucommander/readme.txt

 - Text file editor/viewer restore the full screen mode of last used (closed) editor/viewer on startup.
 - 'Bonjour' support is now disabled by default on Mac OS (on fresh installation, i.e, with no previous preferences) to prevent firewall dialog which keeps popping up on startup (workaround for ticket #339).
-- Add 'Duplicate tab' and 'Clone tab to other panel' actions.
-- Add 'CNTRL+M' keystroke to toggle text file editor/viewer full screen mode.
+- Add 'cntrl+m' keystroke to toggle text file editor/viewer full screen mode.
 - Tab can be closed by clicking on its header with middle mouse button.
-- Assign 'CNTRL+PAGE_DOWN' keystroke for switching to next tab, and 'CNTRL+PAGE_UP' for switching to previous tab (the keystrokes that were previously assigned to those action remain as alternative keystrokes)
+- Assign 'cntrl+page_down' keystroke for switching to next tab, and 'cntrl+page_up' for switching to previous tab (the keystrokes that were previously assigned to those action remain as alternative keystrokes) .
+- Improve names and descriptions presented for tab related actions.
+- Add new category of actions in the 'shortcuts dialog' for tabs related actions.
+- Changed tab's not-fixed-title to be in the pattern '<host>:<filename>'
+- Show backward/forward locations list when pressing with right click on the back/forward buttons in the toolbar instead of trigger back/forward actions

 Localization:
 -